Signaturefd LLC Sells 2,538 Shares of Keurig Dr Pepper Inc. (NASDAQ:KDP)

-Signaturefd LLC reduced its holdings in Keurig Dr Pepper Inc. (NASDAQ:KDP – Free Report) by 26.1% in the first quarter, according to the company in its most recent Form 13F filing with the SEC.
+Signaturefd LLC decreased its position in shares of Keurig Dr Pepper Inc. (NASDAQ:KDP – Free Report) by 26.1% in the 1st quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The institutional investor owned 7,184 shares of the company’s stock after selling 2,538 shares during the quarter.
-Signaturefd LLC’s holdings in Keurig Dr Pepper were worth $253,000 at the end of the most recent quarter.
+Signaturefd LLC’s holdings in Keurig Dr Pepper were worth $253,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other hedge funds have also added to or reduced their stakes in KDP.
-Moneta Group Investment Advisors LLC increased its holdings in Keurig Dr Pepper by 99,740.8% in the fourth quarter.
-Moneta Group Investment Advisors LLC now owns 324,915,003 shares of the company’s stock worth $11,586,469,000 after purchasing an additional 324,589,570 shares in the last quarter.
-Norges Bank bought a new stake in shares of Keurig Dr Pepper during the fourth quarter valued at approximately $276,547,000.
-Vanguard Group Inc. increased its holdings in shares of Keurig Dr Pepper by 8.5% during the first quarter.
-Vanguard Group Inc. now owns 49,026,596 shares of the company’s stock valued at $1,858,108,000 after acquiring an additional 3,853,922 shares in the last quarter.
-Renaissance Technologies LLC increased its holdings in shares of Keurig Dr Pepper by 58.4% during the fourth quarter.
-Renaissance Technologies LLC now owns 8,826,970 shares of the company’s stock valued at $314,770,000 after acquiring an additional 3,253,909 shares in the last quarter.
-Finally, First Trust Advisors LP increased its holdings in shares of Keurig Dr Pepper by 90.1% during the first quarter.
-First Trust Advisors LP now owns 3,297,689 shares of the company’s stock valued at $124,983,000 after acquiring an additional 1,562,774 shares in the last quarter.
-52.29% of the stock is currently owned by institutional investors.
+Other hedge funds and other institutional investors have also recently modified their holdings of the company.
+Ahrens Investment Partners LLC bought a new stake in shares of Keurig Dr Pepper during the first quarter valued at approximately $27,000.
+Migdal Insurance & Financial Holdings Ltd. bought a new stake in Keurig Dr Pepper during the fourth quarter worth $33,000.
+Resurgent Financial Advisors LLC bought a new stake in Keurig Dr Pepper during the fourth quarter worth $34,000.
+Kepos Capital LP bought a new stake in Keurig Dr Pepper during the fourth quarter worth $35,000.
+Finally, Ronald Blue Trust Inc. grew its holdings in Keurig Dr Pepper by 94.1% during the fourth quarter.
+Ronald Blue Trust Inc. now owns 1,013 shares of the company’s stock worth $36,000 after buying an additional 491 shares in the last quarter.
+Institutional investors own 52.29% of the company’s stock.

 Keurig Dr Pepper Dividend Announcement

-The business also recently disclosed a quarterly dividend, which was paid on Friday, July 14th.
-Investors of record on Friday, June 30th were issued a dividend of $0.20 per share.
+The firm also recently announced a quarterly dividend, which was paid on Friday, July 14th.
+Shareholders of record on Friday, June 30th were paid a $0.20 dividend.
 The ex-dividend date was Thursday, June 29th.
 This represents a $0.80 dividend on an annualized basis and a yield of 2.46%.
-Keurig Dr Pepper’s dividend payout ratio (DPR) is 86.02%.
+Keurig Dr Pepper’s dividend payout ratio is currently 86.02%.

 KDP has been the subject of several recent research reports.
-Barclays decreased their price objective on Keurig Dr Pepper from $42.00 to $37.00 in a report on Friday, April 28th.
-StockNews.com upgraded Keurig Dr Pepper from a “hold” rating to a “buy” rating in a report on Monday, May 15th.
 Morgan Stanley upgraded Keurig Dr Pepper from an “equal weight” rating to an “overweight” rating and set a $37.00 price target for the company in a report on Thursday, July 6th.
-Wedbush decreased their price target on Keurig Dr Pepper from $40.00 to $37.00 in a report on Tuesday, July 11th.
-Finally, Deutsche Bank Aktiengesellschaft decreased their price target on Keurig Dr Pepper from $36.00 to $35.00 in a report on Friday, April 28th.
-One analyst has rated the stock with a sell rating, four have given a hold rating and six have issued a buy rating to the company.
-According to MarketBeat.com, the stock currently has an average rating of “Hold” and a consensus target price of $36.70.
+JPMorgan Chase & Co. decreased their price target on Keurig Dr Pepper from $39.00 to $36.00 and set an “overweight” rating for the company in a report on Monday, July 17th.
+Deutsche Bank Aktiengesellschaft decreased their price target on Keurig Dr Pepper from $36.00 to $35.00 in a report on Friday, April 28th.
+StockNews.com raised Keurig Dr Pepper from a “hold” rating to a “buy” rating in a research report on Monday, May 15th.
+Finally, Barclays cut their price objective on Keurig Dr Pepper from $42.00 to $37.00 in a research report on Friday, April 28th.
+One investment analyst has rated the stock with a sell rating, four have given a hold rating and six have given a buy rating to the company’s stock.
+According to MarketBeat.com, the stock currently has an average rating of “Hold” and an average target price of $36.70.

-In other Keurig Dr Pepper news, CFO Priyadarshi Sudhanshu bought 1,074 shares of the firm’s stock in a transaction on Wednesday, May 3rd.
-The shares were acquired at an average cost of $32.99 per share, for a total transaction of $35,431.26.
-Following the purchase, the chief financial officer now directly owns 96,074 shares of the company’s stock, valued at $3,169,481.26.
-The acquisition was disclosed in a filing with the SEC, which is available through this hyperlink.
 In other Keurig Dr Pepper news, insider Matthew Andrew Archambault sold 14,000 shares of the company’s stock in a transaction dated Thursday, May 11th.
 The stock was sold at an average price of $32.39, for a total value of $453,460.00.
 Following the transaction, the insider now directly owns 40,878 shares in the company, valued at approximately $1,324,038.42.
 The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CFO Priyadarshi Sudhanshu bought 1,074 shares of the firm’s stock in a transaction on Wednesday, May 3rd.
-The stock was acquired at an average price of $32.99 per share, for a total transaction of $35,431.26.
-Following the completion of the purchase, the chief financial officer now directly owns 96,074 shares in the company, valued at $3,169,481.26.
-The disclosure for this purchase can be found here.
-In the last quarter, insiders have sold 34,000 shares of company stock valued at $1,112,260.
-Corporate insiders own 0.81% of the company’s stock.
+In other news, insider Anthony Shoemaker acquired 9,870 shares of Keurig Dr Pepper stock in a transaction dated Wednesday, May 3rd.
+The shares were purchased at an average cost of $33.02 per share, for a total transaction of $325,907.40.
+Following the transaction, the insider now owns 72,167 shares of the company’s stock, valued at $2,382,954.34.
+The purchase was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, insider Matthew Andrew Archambault sold 14,000 shares of the stock in a transaction dated Thursday, May 11th.
+The shares were sold at an average price of $32.39, for a total value of $453,460.00.
+Following the transaction, the insider now owns 40,878 shares in the company, valued at $1,324,038.42.
+The disclosure for this sale can be found here.
+Insiders have sold 34,000 shares of company stock worth $1,112,260 in the last ninety days.
+0.81% of the stock is currently owned by insiders.

 Keurig Dr Pepper Company Profile